pelnarp/ApiDemo.SOAP.REST/README.md

 Currently named pipes binding is not working (probably not implemented) as well as well net.TCP binding (but this is probably just configuration issue)

 ## How to run and test?
-- Run the WCF project to get the WCF host running
+- Run the WCF project to get the WCF host running.
+Comment in or out the bindings which should be tested.
 - From another VS or from console run the clients .NET48 or .net8 to see them connect.
+Again, turn on or off binding in the app.config
 - To test WCS REST binding: comment-in [WebGet line inside ApiDemo.Wcf.TestService, the you can connect to the URL via browser "GET".
 - Any other means such as PostMan